Maumagnaguagno/HyperTensioN/docs/IPC.md

-# IPC
+# International Planning Competition 2020
 The International Planning Competition (IPC) happens every ~2 years since 1998.
 Its main goal is to provide a common dataset made of several planning instances written in the same language, [PDDL](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language), that are close to real world applications.
 Planners compete in several tracks, searching for step-optimal (smaller plans) or satisficing (less planning time) solutions and exploiting common or uncommon description features, such as numerics and optimization.
-There was no common language for hierarchical task networks, althought the second (2000) and third (2002) IPC had tracks on 'Hand Tailored Systems'.
+There was no common language for Hierarchical Task Network (HTN), althought the second (2000) and third (2002) IPC had tracks on 'Hand Tailored Systems'.
 Most systems relied on some input format of their own, making comparisons hard to happen.
 HTN IPC was proposed during [ICAPS 2019](https://www.uni-ulm.de/fileadmin/website_uni_ulm/iui.inst.090/Publikationen/2019/Behnke2019HTNIPC.pdf) to improve this situation, pushing [HDDL](http://gki.informatik.uni-freiburg.de/papers/hoeller-etal-aaai20.pdf) as the default HTN language.